 New owners of Danhostel Odense Kragsbjerggaard will open the historic hostel for several types of guests

 Twins Kim and Kate Falden, along with their spouses, will take over as hosts at Danhostel Odense Kragsbjerggaard at the turn of the year.
-They will renovate the hostel in place but at the same time respect the style and history of the building.
+They will renovate the hostel while respecting the style and history of the building.
 The renovation will utilise the scenic surroundings better, so that in addition to groups, school camps and families, in the future the hostel will also host meetings, conferences and events.

 “For many years we have dreamed of running a bed and breakfast or a small hotel.
 Suddenly, the historic hostel was put up for sale, and we turned up,” says Kim Falden, who at the turn of the year was handed the keys to the old manor house, where the hostel has been housed for the past 60 years.

-According to the four new owners, the hostel will continue to provide accommodation for groups, school camps and families, but the new owners will also take advantage of the historical and scenic surroundings so that Kragsbjerggaard will also be a location for meetings and parties in the future.
+According to the four new owners, the hostel will continue to provide accommodation for groups, school camps and families, but the new owners will also take advantage of the historical and scenic surroundings so that Kragsbjerggaard will also be a future location for meetings and parties.

-“Kragsbjerggaard must be a natural part of the positive development that Odense is going through these years,” says Kim Falden.
+“Kragsbjerggaard must be a natural part of the positive development that Odense is now experiencing,” says Kim Falden.

 For the four new owners, buying Kragsbjerggaard was a huge step.
-Three have given up their previous job in the real estate industry, while the fourth has taken leave as a health nurse so that together they can realize their long-standing dream of operating an accommodation location.
-In addition to the renovation plans, they will also focus greatly on educating people about the old manor house, which dates back to 1747, when the house, Kragsbjerggaard, was built.
+Three have quit their previous job in the real estate industry, while the fourth has taken leave as a health nurse so that together they can realise their long-standing dream of running an accommodation location.
+In addition to the renovation plans, they aim to focus greatly on educating people about the old manor house, which dates back to 1747, when the house, Kragsbjerggaard, was built.

 For more information and information contact: